ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

 > ## What do you need?
 >
 > Talk to your neighbor about your research.
 How does computing help you do your research?
 How could
-> more computing help you do more or better research?
+> more computing power help you do more or better research?
 {: .challenge}

 Frequently, research problems that use computing can outgrow the desktop or laptop computer where